PROFILE:

 .

 L: Gene also served as a WFAA news anchor.
-R: Gene's former home in South Dallas, today
+C: Gene's former home in South Dallas, today.
+R: Gene, second from left, entering the race car

 .